Free Thinkers’ Forum

 The series, “Justice: Whats the Right Thing to do?” with Michael Sandel, Political Philosophy Professor, Harvard University, continues.

 Presentation by: Warren Brackmann

-Warren Brackmann: Warren, was born in New York, lived in Virginia before moving to Canada as a teenager.
-Earning a B.Sc in Computer Science from the University of Western Ontario, he worked for over thirty years in information technology in Canada and the U.S. He is now retired from the IT business and is pursuing his passion of fine art photography.
-His work is or has been exhibited in art galleries in and around Tallahassee.
-A co-director of Freethinkers’ Forum, he is also an officer on the advisory board of the Center for Inquiry–Tallahassee.
+Warren Brackmann: Warren, was born in New York, lived in Virginia before moving to Canada at the age of 16.
+Earning a B.Sc in Computer Science from the University of Western Ontario, he worked for over thirty years in information technology in Canada and the U.S. He is now retired from the IT business and is pursuing his passion of fine art photography when not volunteering.
+His work is, or has been, exhibited in art galleries in and around Tallahassee.

 Michael Sandel: Sandel subscribes to a certain version of communitarianism (although he is uncomfortable with the label), and in this vein he is perhaps best known for his critique of John Rawls’ A Theory of Justice.
 Rawls’ argument depends on the assumption of the veil of ignorance, which he claims allows us to become “unencumbered selves”.